-5 Methods to Remove Hidden Formulas in Excel
+How to Remove Hidden Formulas in Excel: 5 Suitable Methods

 Now, I will delete these hidden formulas using the below methods.

 1. Show Excel Hidden Formulas and Delete Them with Paste Values Option

 If I want to remove hidden formulas, first I have to unprotect the worksheet that contains the formulas.
 To unprotect Excel sheets & delete the hidden formulas, follow the below steps.